Tj-Ward/Easy-PCA/README.md

 **Pre-reqs:**

     1.)
 Register images to a template.
 All must be in the same space.
     2.)
-Normalize your data, consider z-maps.
+Normalize your data.
     3.)
 Images must be readable by Nibabel (nifti's are good)
     4.)
-Calculate required ram for the number of images you will be loading
+Calculate required ram utilization for the number of images you will be loading

 **Input:**